GiggioG/Alexandria/Docs.md

 |-|-|
 | tag? | tag for search |

-Returns their [manifests](#manifest) as in the plugin registry, but with the `symbols` field removed to protect server privacy.
+Returns an array of their [manifests](#manifest) as in the plugin registry, but with the `symbols` field removed to protect server privacy.
 ### /api/pluginSymbol
 Returns a [web symbol](#terminology) from a certain plugin.
 It is serialised to be `eval`-ed later.
 | Query Parameter | Meaning |